Free Gifts With Purchase

 TSA Rules for Spray Sunscreen on Planes

-Will the TSA let your travel-size sun spray through security?
+Will TSA allow your travel-size spray sunscreen through airport security?
 The Transportation Security Administration (TSA) has specific rules regarding liquids, aerosols, and gels in carry-on luggage.
 Sunscreen, whether in lotion, gel, stick, or spray form, falls under these regulations.
-According to the TSA, any liquid, gel, or aerosol must be in a container of 3.4 ounces (100 milliliters) or less1 and must fit inside a quart-sized, clear plastic bag2.
+According to the TSA, any liquid, gel, or aerosol must be in a container of 3.4 ounces (100 milliliters) or less and must fit inside a quart-sized, clear plastic bag.1, 2

 So, travel-size sunscreen is okay to take on an airplane as long as it follows these rules.
 As an additional guideline, the lid must be secure so that there’s no chance of the spray accidentally discharging.

-• Lotions and Gels: These can be packed in your carry-on, following the 3.4-ounce rule, or in larger quantities in your checked baggage.
+• Lotions and gels: Sunscreen lotions and gels can be packed in your carry-on, following the 3.4-ounce rule, or in larger quantities in your checked baggage.
 The good news is that many of your favorite COOLA products come in 3.4-ounce packs, including the hydrating body glow sunscreen.

 • Sticks: Solid sunscreen sticks are not subject to the liquids rule and can be packed in your carry-on with no size limitation.